-The cheapest option.
-They’re practically giving it away this year, apparently in an effort to build market share.
-I used these guys once a few years ago.
-Turbotax definitely seemed to be a slicker product.
 If you're looking for the absolutely cheapest way to do your taxes, do paper returns.
 Otherwise, I don't know that you should really make a decision based on just a few dollars.
-If you've used these guys recently, please post about your experience in the comments.
+If you've used any of these tax software solutions recently, please post about your experience in the comments.
 Online reviews I've seen seem to indicate you get what you pay for here.

 There is another option that has come out since I wrote this post originally.
 It is a free option provided by the IRS that takes advantage of one of ten commercial software products (including Turbotax).
 However, there is a catch.
 You can't use it if you made more than $69,000 (for tax year 2019).
 I find that really painful.
 Not only do I pay much more in taxes as a high earner, but I also have to pay more just to file them.
 At any rate, if you are a med student, resident, or retiree, these might be options for you.
 The IRS does offer “free, fillable tax forms” but don't kid yourself.
 This is the equivalent of doing your returns on paper.
 That's always been free.

 The Most Expensive Option